 - Auditorium 1 and Auditorium 2 each have a 60" Plasma TV.
 Please inform us if you have any equipment to be connected to one of these televisions.

-- Community Room B and Study Room 2 each have a Projection Screen (a portable LCD projector may be requested).
+- Community Room B has a built-in projection screen (a portable LCD projector may be requested).

 - The Computer Classroom comes with 20 student computers, 1 instructor station, a ceiling-mounted LCD projector and screen, and color printers.